Les Otten

-Leslie B. "Les" Otten (born 1949) is the former CEO of the American Skiing Company.
+Leslie B. Otten (born 1949) is the former CEO of the American Skiing Company.
 Since resigning as its chief executive officer in 2001, Otten has been involved in numerous other businesses and industries, including the Major League Baseball's Boston Red Sox.

 Early life and career

 Otten was born in Teaneck, New Jersey, where he received his early education.
 He graduated high school from the Hun School of Princeton in Princeton, New Jersey, in 1967 and was named an Alumnus of the Year in 1999.
 Otten received a B.S. in Business Administration from Ithaca College in 1971, after which he worked for Killington and Sunday River ski resorts.
 In 1980, he purchased Sunday River, and his company, LBO Resort Enterprises, grew by acquiring Sugarbush, Attitash Bear Peak, and Cranmore in the Vermont-New Hampshire skiing areas.

 Ski industry career

 Otten started his career at Killington Ski Resort in Vermont in 1971.
 In 1973, at the age of 23, Otten was named ski operation manager of Sunday River in Newry, Maine.
 In 1980 Otten purchased Sunday River.
 In 1989, Otten was named Inc. Magazine Entrepreneur of the Year, Turnaround Category.

 In 1995 he formed American Skiing Company by acquiring S-K-I, and this expanded his resorts to include Killington, Mount Snow, Haystack, Waterville Valley, and Sugarloaf/USA.
 He was forced to divest his interests in Waterville Valley and Cranmore but went on to buy Pico Peak in Vermont.

 Under Otten, American Skiing Company invested heavily in marketing and infrastructure.
 While these investments are credited with major turnaround and growth, they overleveraged the company.
 A later bailout by an investment firm ultimately caused him to leave day-to-day operations while remaining on the Board of Directors.
-Otten resigned this position on February 26, 2007, effective immediately, to pursue other options.
-The Boston Globe reported, "I leave the board with mixed feelings," Otten said.
-"It's been a pleasure to serve and help guide the Company and I wish everyone well.
-I truly enjoyed my tenure with the board, but now it's time to look at other options."
+Otten resigned this position on February 26, 2007, to pursue other options.

 In 2009, Otten was inducted into the Maine Ski Hall of Fame.